Drummer (magazine): Original run

 Drummer was founded in Los Angeles by John H. Embry and Jeanne Barney, but because of police harassment moved to San Francisco in 1977, with Jack Fritscher as new editor-in-chief.
 Fritscher became the magazine's most frequent contributor as editor, writer, and photographer.
 Subsequent editors included Robert Payne and Robert W. Rowberry.

 Despite Fritscher's personal dislike for Nazism, the gay National Socialist League was allowed to advertise in Drummer during the 1970s and 1980s.
 Today, the magazine states a zero-tolerance policy for writers, artists, or organizations associated with hate of any kind, including racism, transphobia, and misogyny.

+In his book Gay Pioneers: How Drummer Shaped Gay Popular Culture 1965-1999, Fritscher stated that Embry "allowed publication of advice, names, and addresses of magazines featuring minors, including younger children", as well as advertisements for purchasing pictures of minors.
+This included an advertisement labeled "Photos of Male High School Students", which allowed people to purchase photographs of high school boys playing during gym class that were taken with a "hidden camera", as well as "semi-nude" photos of high school boys swimming.
+There was also a half page advertisement for the Danish pederasty magazine Boy.
+Fritscher was against allowing anything endorsing or implying sexual activity with underage boys, and convinced Embry to drop the ads.

 The magazine arranged yearly International Mr. Drummer contests in San Francisco from 1981 until it ceased publication in 1999.
 In 1982, Luke Daniel won both International Mr. Drummer and International Mr. Leather.
-On September 18, 1990, Clive Platman (Mr. Australia Drummer) presented Tony DeBlase with an Australian version of DeBlase's creation of the leather pride flag; this version incorporated the southern cross, which is from the Australian national flag, with the original design of the leather pride flag.
+On September 18, 1990, Clive Platman (Mr. Australia Drummer) presented Tony DeBlase with an Australian version of DeBlase's creation of the leather pride flag; this version incorporated the Southern Cross, which is from the Australian national flag, with the original design of the leather pride flag.

 Fritscher's short-story collection Corporal in Charge of Taking Care of Captain O'Malley (Gay Sunshine Press, 1984) was the first collection of leather fiction, and the first collection of fiction from Drummer.
 The title entry Corporal in Charge was the only play published by editor Winston Leyland in the Lambda Literary Award winner Gay Roots: Twenty Years of Gay Sunshine - An Anthology of Gay History, Sex, Politics & Culture (1991).

 The magazine was sold in 1986 to Tony DeBlase, who sold it in 1991 to Martijn Bakker, owner of RoB Amsterdam.

 The last regular print issue of the magazine's original run – #214 – was published in April 1999.
 A complete set of this run is at the Leather Archives and Museum.